jt7williams/100-assigment/README.md

 - [ ] Create the test command class

+- [ ] Test command and parentheses

 - [ ] Add test and parentheses into parsing function

+- [ ] Test for proper parsing functionality

 - [ ] Create left connector class